Characteristics of the Japanese Mobile Telecommunications Market

 The nationwide FTTH household coverage ratio is more than 90% and "homes passed " is more than 70%, indicating that high-speed broadband environments are essentially in place nationwide.

 As of March 31, 2015, fixed-line broadband service subscriptions numbered 36.80 million, up 2.7% from the preceding fiscal year.

 Fixed-line broadband service penetration is almost at 70%.
 Amid a gradual market expansion, in March 2015 regional NTT companies began wholesaling fiber access services (FTTH).

-In regions where the installation of CATV facilities is permitted, households in areas where installation of transit
+- In regions where the installation of CATV facilities is permitted, households in areas where installation of transit routes is complete

 Due to the proliferation of smartphones and tablets, mobile traffic in Japan is growing at a rapid pace, with average monthly traffic recently rising at 44% year on year.